hero-ku/bokohacks2025/vulnerabilities.md

 SQL injection vulnerability in `admin.py`, `admin` route had an unnecessary and insecure raw SQL check to see if the credentials belonged to a valid admin account when the same check had already been made in a safer way.
 Fixed by removing the check.

+Insecure default admin passwords in `admin.py`.Fixed by simply assigning more secure default password difficult to trace.

+Fixed `files.py` vulnerability.
+User could download files not belonging to them.
+Fixed by a simple if statement.